Feioa/AbC/README.md

 1. Download the latest version of the mod from this repository.
 2. Open your *7 Days to Die* folder and find the "Mods" folder.
 If you don’t have one, create a new folder and name it "Mods".
+3. Open the Downloaded Zip File
-3. Copy the downloaded file(s) into your Mods folder in your *7 Days to Die* installation directory.
+4. Copy the downloaded file(s) into your Mods folder in your *7 Days to Die* installation directory.
-4. Launch the game and enjoy smarter crafting!
+5. Launch the game and enjoy smarter crafting!

 ## Q&A